 Allan says the heat brings a “placebo” effect and the feeling you’re really drinking alcohol.

-“You’re drinking from product that looks the same, feels the same, and gives you slight heat at back of throat.
+“You’re drinking a product that looks the same, feels the same, and gives you slight heat at the back of your throat.
 We needed to think outside the box to make something a bit special without crossing over into artificial flavours.”

 With her young sons in mind, Allan is driven by changing the drinking behaviour of Kiwis.